JamesJPaterson/JamesJPaterson/README.md

 ### About me

-Sure, here's a slightly revised version that you may find even better:

 Hello, and welcome to my GitHub profile!
 As a software engineering graduate from Makers Academy, I am a versatile and well-rounded developer with a strong focus on both front-end and back-end development.
 My skills are particularly strong in Javascript and Ruby, and I have completed numerous projects from scratch, as well as improved upon pre-existing code.

 What sets me apart from other developers is my background in recruitment and technology, which has given me exceptional interpersonal skills and a deep understanding of the tech industry.
 I am passionate about staying on the cutting edge of emerging technologies and currently working on several ongoing projects to enhance my coding abilities.